R. H. Bruce Lockhart: First Moscow posting

-Lockhart successfully passed the examination for the British Foreign Service and was posted to Moscow as Vice-Consul in January 1912.
+In September 1911, Lockhart passed the examination for the British Consular Service and in January 1912 was posted to Moscow as vice-consul.
 He was acting British Consul-General in Moscow for much of the First World War, from 1914 to 1917.
 He was present when the February Revolution broke out in early 1917 but left shortly before the Bolshevik Revolution later that year.
 Lockhart states, "I left St. Petersburg just as the Kerensky-Korniloff duel was starting.
 I arrived in London six weeks before the Bolshevik revolution."

-At the time of his arrival in Russia in 1912, people had heard that a great footballer named Lockhart from Cambridge was arriving, and he was invited to turn out for Morozov a textile factory team that played their games 30 miles east of Moscow.
-The manager of the cotton mill was from Lancashire, England.
+At the time of his arrival in Russia in 1912, people had heard that a great footballer named Lockhart from Cambridge was arriving, and he was invited to turn out for Morozov, a cotton mill soccer team that played its games some thirty miles east of Moscow.
+The manager of the team was from Lancashire, England.
 Lockhart played for most of the 1912 season, and his team won the Moscow league championship that year.
 The gold medal that he won is in the collection of the National Library of Scotland.
-The great player, however, was Bruce's brother, John, who had played rugby union for Scotland, and by his own admission, Bruce barely deserved his place in the team and played simply for the love of the sport.
+The great player, however, was Lockhart's brother, John, who had played rugby union for Scotland, and by his own admission Lockhart barely deserved his place in the team and played simply for the love of the sport.